nxskok/pasias/docs/15-logistic-regression.md

-The output is very long, and I made it tiny so that you would see all of it.
+The output is very long.
 In terms of AIC, which is what `step` uses, `age` hangs on for a bit, but eventually gets eliminated.

 There are a lot of variables left.